Songs of Ascent (Psalms 120-134

 He contrasts it with being well-fed.
 Cultures that are prosperous have many overweight people.
 But in a culture where poverty is rampant, only the rich are plump.
 It's easy to tell who is well-fed.

 Jesus is appealing to the gut instinct to survive, the hunger for food that his listeners can easily identify with.
 As an agrarian society, all of them had faced very lean years where there wasn't enough food to go around.
 They knew what hunger is.
 And they have all felt envy for those who eat well during famine and drought.
-What was Jesus is saying?
+What is Jesus saying?
 He is saying that the tables will turn.
 There is a food that is even more important than bread.
 It is a spiritual food that satisfies the soul.
 In John's Gospel, Jesus says, "he who feeds on this bread will live forever" (John 6:58b).

 There is something even more valuable than physical food.
 "Know that.
 Believe that, O poor of the world," Jesus says.
 It promises to leave you "satisfied" (NIV).
 The Greek word is chortazō, passive, "eat one's fill, be satisfied."165 Hungry now?
 Perhaps.
 But in the future, you'll be satisfied.